A good shower from the southern hemisphere, but is barely observable from the UK.

 |Visibility each night (UK)||Very limited visibility – radiant doesn’t rise until near dawn|

 The Eta Aquarid meteor shower – the post-perihelion encounter with the meteor stream of comet 1P/Halley – has tended to be ignored by UK observers.
-With the radiant only starting to rise above the eastern horizon late in the night (in morning twilight for observers in Scotland), few Eta Aquarid meteors, if any, are likely to be seen, particularly in 2018.
+With the radiant only starting to rise above the eastern horizon just before dawn (in morning twilight for observers in Scotland), few Eta Aquarid meteors, if any, are likely to be seen although as the shower has a broad maximum, keen observers may see some Eta Aquarids around a week either side of the maximum.

 No enhancement of rates was expected or seen in 2014, 2015, 2016 or 2017.